grafana/grafana/docs/sources/administration/planning-iam-strategy/index.md

 - **User management**: By providing Grafana access to your current user management system, you eliminate the overhead of replicating user information and instead have centralized user management for users' roles and permissions to Grafana resources.

-- **Security**: many IAM solutions provide advanced security features such as multi-factor authentication, RBCA, and audit trails, which can help to improve the security of your Grafana installation.
+- **Security**: many IAM solutions provide advanced security features such as multi-factor authentication, RBAC, and audit trails, which can help to improve the security of your Grafana installation.

 - **SSO**: Properly setting up Grafana with your current IAM solution enables users to access Grafana with the same credentials they use for other applications.